pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 .. _creating_a_c_op:

 =======================================
-Extending Pytensor with a C :Class:`Op`
+Extending PyTensor with a C :Class:`Op`
 =======================================

-This tutorial covers how to extend Pytensor with an :class:`Op` that offers a C implementation.
-This tutorial is aimed at individuals who already know how to extend Pytensor (see tutorial :ref:`creating_an_op`) by adding a new :class:`Op` with a Python implementation and will only cover the additional knowledge required to also produce :class:`Op`\s with C implementations.
+This tutorial covers how to extend PyTensor with an :class:`Op` that offers a C implementation.
+This tutorial is aimed at individuals who already know how to extend PyTensor (see tutorial :ref:`creating_an_op`) by adding a new :class:`Op` with a Python implementation and will only cover the additional knowledge required to also produce :class:`Op`\s with C implementations.

-Providing an Pytensor :class:`Op` with a C implementation requires to interact with Python's C-API and Numpy's C-API.
+Providing an PyTensor :class:`Op` with a C implementation requires to interact with Python's C-API and Numpy's C-API.
 Thus, the first step of this tutorial is to introduce both and highlight their features which are most relevant to the task of implementing a C :class:`Op`.
 This tutorial then introduces the most important